 The South East Asia, East Asia and Pacific workshop was held in Indonesia from 4th-6th December.
 It aimed to expose members to the severity of a relatively less common but intensive disaster (volcanic eruption in this case) and to orient members with the National Advocacy Toolkit GNDR developed to support members in conducting advocacy and campaign initiatives.
 During a field visit, participants were exposed to the harsh realities surrounding and learned about the new economic opportunities (mining, tourism) that arose after a major volcanic eruption in 2010.

 The South Asia workshop was held in Nepal from 19th-21st December.
 It aimed to facilitate learning, networking and capacity building among GNDR members.
 The workshop included a field visit to observe and learn from a government-led construction initiative that GNDR member and workshop host NSET has been facilitating since the Gorkha Earthquake in 2015.
 The workshop also included and an orientation to GNDR’s National Advocacy Toolkit – a compilation of tools and techniques that can be used for developing advocacy initiatives at different levels.
 During this session, participants were walked through the toolkit and provided with an opportunity to practice using some of these tools.

-We will be holding our biennial Global Summit with our members in Kuala Lumpur, Malaysia from 22nd-25th May 2018.
-This summit will bring 100+ civil society organisations, UN agencies, governments and development partners together to increase collaboration and knowledge to reduce disaster risk.
-With a theme of Stronger Together: Connecting Communities, this year’s Summit aims to:
+We held our biennial Global Summit with our members in Kuala Lumpur, Malaysia from 22nd-25th May 2018.
+This summit brought 100+ civil society organisations, UN agencies, governments and development partners together to increase collaboration and knowledge to reduce disaster risk.
+With a theme of Stronger Together: Connecting Communities, this year’s Summit aimed to:

 - Improve understanding of GNDR